 Saturday: Active Rest

-Again, this is just a rough idea of how you can incorporate a full body workout into an already set fitness routine.
+Again, this is just a rough idea of how you can incorporate a full-body workout into an already set fitness routine.
 Everyone will look different based on their goals and personal schedule.
-The main idea with incorporating a full body workout into your routine is understanding the balance it can bring to your entire body, and how it can create margin for more rest periods for your muscles.
+The main idea with incorporating a full-body workout into your routine is understanding the balance it can bring to your entire body, and how it can create margin for more rest periods for your muscles.

-You can also get creative with full body workouts, especially if you do not want to devote a full 45 minutes or 60 minutes to this form of fitness.
-One way could look like using 15 or 30 minutes out of your workout time to focus on full body exercises.
-The beauty of a full body workout is that you can adjust it to fit your goals and current routine.
+You can also get creative with full-body workouts, especially if you do not want to devote a full 45 minutes or 60 minutes to this form of fitness.
+One way could look like using 15 or 30 minutes out of your workout time to focus on full-body exercises.
+The beauty of a full-body workout is that you can adjust it to fit your goals and current routine.

 Best Full Body Exercises

-With a framework of how you can incorporate a full body workout into your fitness schedule, you may be curious as to what these exercises actually look like.
+With a framework of how you can incorporate a full-body workout into your fitness schedule, you may be curious as to what these exercises actually look like.
 Some suggested exercises to incorporate may surprise you, as you may already be doing them and not realizing how they are activating all your major muscle groups!
 Let’s look at what some of these look like:

-• Deadlift with dumbbell: select a moderate to heavy dumbbell per hand, perform deadlift while holding dumbbells.
+- Deadlift with dumbbell: select a moderate to heavy dumbbell per hand, perform deadlift while holding dumbbells.

-These are just a few full body workout exercises to add to your routine.
+These are just a few full-body workout exercises to add to your routine.
 There are plenty of other ones that our fitness trainers at Carbon Performance incorporate into many of our classes.
-With this kind of exercise you will be sure to feel the burn, while also seeing results and reaching your personal fitness goals.
+With this kind of exercise, you will be sure to feel the burn while also seeing results and reaching your personal fitness goals.

 Full Body Exercises for Beginners

 Maybe you are newer to the fitness world and just now getting in a consistent workout routine.
-The idea of adding a new form of exercise can be daunting, but even if you are a beginner to fitness there are simple ways to include a full body workout into your schedule.
-If you are already committed to spending 2-3 days in the gym, consider focusing one of those days on a full body workout, or giving 15-30 minutes of time to a full body exercise within your set days.
+The idea of adding a new form of exercise can be daunting, but even if you are a beginner to fitness, there are simple ways to include a full-body workout into your schedule.
+If you are already committed to spending 2-3 days in the gym, consider focusing one of those days on a full-body workout, or giving 15-30 minutes of time to a full-body exercise within your set days.

 Here are some full body exercises with no equipment for beginners:

-• Planks: activate core, while using upper shoulders and legs to stabilize yourself.
+- Planks: activate core, while using upper shoulders and legs to stabilize yourself.

 A Few Full Body Workout FAQs

-4. But, How Can I Be Consistent at the Gym?
+- But, How Can I Be Consistent at the Gym?
 Valid question!
 This can look like a few things for you.
 Maybe you do better in group fitness, where you are surrounded by other individuals who are reaching for the same goals, and a skilled coach to keep you motivated and accountable.
-You can also create a timeline of your growth, think before and after pictures!
+You can also create a timeline of your growth, think about before and after pictures!
 Or have a friend join in on the journey with you, be it a partner, friend, or coworker.
-This can help you to feel more comfortable when working out, and keeps you two accountable to reach your goals.
+This can help you to feel more comfortable when working out, and keep you two accountable to reach your goals.

-5. What’s The Difference Between Compound Exercises and A Full Body Workout?
+- What’s The Difference Between Compound Exercises and A Full Body Workout?

-6. Is a Daily Full-Body Workout a Good Idea?
+Compound exercises can be incorporated into full-body workouts because they hit multiple major muscle groups within one rep. - Is a Daily Full-Body Workout a Good Idea?
 Performing a full-body workout every single day might seem like a rapid path to fitness, but it’s essential to understand the importance of recovery.
 While motivation is key, overworking the same muscle groups without allowing adequate rest can lead to fatigue, decreased performance, and even injury.

-7. Why is Recovery Important?
+- Why is Recovery Important?
 Muscles need time to repair and grow stronger after being worked.
 Typically, experts recommend allowing at least 48 hours of rest for the muscles targeted in a workout.
 This recovery period is crucial because it enables your muscles to rebuild and adapt, which is a fundamental part of gaining strength and endurance.

-8. How do you Maximize Your Workout Plan?
+- How do you Maximize Your Workout Plan?
 If you’re eager to stay active every day, consider adjusting your routine.
 A split training program can be a beneficial alternative.
 This approach involves focusing on different muscle groups on different days.
 For instance, you might train your upper body one day and your lower body the next.
 This variation not only prevents burnout but also allows each muscle group to recover adequately.

 Listen to Your Body